 Reasons for dismissal can generally be grouped into two categories:

-- serious misconduct – this will justify immediate (“summary”) dismissal (see below, “Examples of serious misconduct”), or
+- serious misconduct – this will justify immediate (“summary”) dismissal, which means you don’t work out a notice period and you’re not paid for a notice period (see below, “Examples of serious misconduct”), or

 - less serious misconduct – in these cases your employer will usually have to give you warnings and an opportunity to change your conduct or to improve your performance before you can be justifiably dismissed (see below, “Examples of less serious misconduct” and “The process: When will a dismissal be procedurally fair?”).